A 6.1-magnitude earthquake hits northern Japan, and there is no warning of a tsunami - ExBulletin

 A 6.1-magnitude earthquake hits northern Japan, and there is no warning of a tsunami

-The Japanese authorities said that an earthquake measuring 6.1 on the Richter scale struck the eastern part of the island of Hokkaido in northern Japan today, Saturday, and there was no warning of a tsunami.
+TOKYO (Reuters) – An earthquake measuring 6.1 on the Richter scale struck the eastern part of the northern Japanese island of Hokkaido on Saturday, and no tsunami warning was issued, Japanese authorities said.

 The quake hit the Nemuru Peninsula at a depth of 61 kilometers (38 miles), according to the National Research Institute for Geosciences and Disaster Resilience (NIED).